weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 # Change logs

-Check the [change logs on GitHub](https://github.com/weaviate/weaviate-python-client/releases) for updates on the latest `Python client` changes.
+Check the [change logs on GitHub](https://github.com/weaviate/weaviate-python-client/releases) or [readthedocs](https://weaviate-python-client.readthedocs.io/en/stable/changelog.html) for updates on the latest `Python client` changes.

 ## More Resources